wp-plugins/xili-dictionary/readme.txt

 = NEW 0.9.7.1 =

-grouping of terms by language now possible, - better import .po - enrich terms more possible (same terms with/without html tags
+grouping of terms by language now possible, - better import .po - enrich terms more possible (same terms with/without html tags (0.9.7.2 : some refreshing fixes)

 THIS VERSION 0.9.x IS A BETA VERSION (running on our sites and elsewhere) - WE NEED MORE FEEDBACK even if the first from world are good - coded as OOP and new admin UI WP 2.7 features (meta_box, js, screen options,...)